Xiaomi’s Q2 revenue jumps 68%, driven by smartphones and connected gadgets

 The company has sought to be seen as an internet-based firm and expects its smartphones to drive traffic to its own app store in the longer term to boost that business and sales from advertising on its platform.
 This business also makes internet-connected home appliances and gadgets, including scooters, air purifiers and rice cookers.

 Xiaomi previously reported revenue of 114.62 billion yuan for 2017, a 67.5 percent jump from a year earlier.
-Its operating profit jumped more than three fold in the same period.
+Its operating profit jumped more than threefold in the same period.

 The company’s attractive pricing for its phones has helped it grow quickly in developing markets where it is taking on Samsung Electronics Co Ltd and Apple.